Corporate Sustainability Reporting Directive (CSRD)

 What do U.S. companies need to know about the CSRD?

 The CSRD affects non-EU-based subsidiaries connected to EU-regulated markets through their parent companies.
 It also affects businesses indirectly involved in EU-based value chains due to disclosures related to ESG impacts.
-The reporting entity may make data requests of companies within these value chains as in-scope entities begin to report.
+The reporting entity may make data requests of companies within these value chains as in-scope entities report.

 Option 1